Lung nodule monitoring

 The two most common ways patients come to our program are:

-• A low dose chest CT via our Lung Cancer Screening Program with a resulting score, called a Lung RAD, ranging from 3 to 4
+- A low dose chest CT via our Lung Cancer Screening Program with a resulting score, called a Lung RADS, ranging from 3 to 4.

-• A chest x-ray result of an “incidental” finding of concern, which is communicated to your physician.
-Your physician will then refer you to a specialist in our program for a consultation to develop a diagnosis, testing and treatment plan.
+- A CT scan and/or other chest imaging identifies an incidental lung nodule, which is communciated to your provider.
+Your provider will then refer you to a specialist in our program for consultation, diagnosis, further testing and treatment planning.

 Your test results will be reviewed by a pulmonary specialist.
 During your consultation the specialist will create a “next steps” plan with you, which may include further testing and procedures to refine your diagnosis and develop a treatment plan individualized to you.